RoloEdits/scrapetoon/README.md

 .\scrapetoon.exe daily --output "D:\Desktop"
 ```

 `story` requires a bit more.
-Firstly a URL needs be given after, with the flags `-u | --url`.
+Firstly a URL needs to be given after, with the flags `-u | --url`.

 ```bash
 .\scrapetoon.exe story --url "https://www.webtoons.com/en/action/omniscient-reader/list?title_no=2154"